 - Rabies or Rabies Purevax – Merial purevax rabies vaccine is given specifically to feline patients as part of the core vaccines.
 Given at sixteen weeks of age for kittens or any age for adults with unknown vaccine status.
 Boostered annually.

 - Leukemia – This vaccine is a non-core vaccine, however is recommended for all kittens and any adult cat that spends time outside or is otherwise exposed to cats of unknown disease status.
 This vaccine is typically given at twelve and sixteen weeks of age for kittens.
 This vaccine is then given one year after the kitten series for all cats and then biannually thereafter for only those feline patients that will be at risk.
 If administered for the first time in an adult cat, there must be two vaccines given three to four weeks apart.

-To learn more about these vaccines, and vaccinating your pet in general, look at some of the links below:
+To learn more about these vaccines, and vaccinating your pet in general, look at some of the links below, provided by the AVMA:

 For a list of pet vaccines, what they help protect your pet against, and when/why they may be used view this article by the American Humane Association: